CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

   -v, --version=<int>       The version of the table to get -h, --help                Show this message and exit
 ```

+## Finding the active version of a table

+Table versions can be found by looking in the "Lookup Table Version" table in staging or prod Metabase.
+The active version of a table will have the value "true" in the "Is Active" column of the table.

 ### Uploading new table manually